Cragady/sac/README.md

 # SAC (Simple Auto Clicker)

-This repo is meant to be a simple auto-clicker created in `c` using the `clay` lib.
+This repo is meant to be a simple auto-clicker created in `C` using the `clay` lib.
 I'm developing this for `Windows` first, then eventually maybe for `Linux` targeting `X11`, and maybe `Wayland` if I'm feeling ambitious enough.
 The reason I need to target these items is so that I can initiate clicks as if it's coming from the OS.
 On Windows, I can do this with `windows.h`.
 I haven't delved too deeply in OS specific GUI development, so I don't know what that would look like on Linux - Maybe it's something different, or maybe it's as I mentioned before: `X11` and/or `Wayland` to help me initiate clicks without the program having focus.

 There are some auto-clickers that claim to be as fast as 50k/second, and that quite frankly, is amazing if true.
 I'm having a hard enough of a time pushing 300/second, and 1180/second on a good day.
 My use-case for this small program will be nowhere near that.
 This program can initate more clicks per second than a lot of games' framerate anyway.